Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 You can now follow the steps above in [Creating Access Tokens](#creating-access-tokens) to create an access token for the account.

-{% include note.html content="We recommend creating a separate account for each service.
-This helps limit exposure if the credentials are ever leaked." %}
+{% include note.html content="To limit potential exposure from lost credentials, we recommend creating a separate account for each service." %}

 ### Rotate Access Tokens

-In order to limit exposure from leaked or stolen credentials, we recommend rotating access tokens on some regular interval.
+To limit potential exposure from lost credentials, we strongly recommend rotating access tokens on a regular interval.

 #### To Rotate an Access Token for a Service

-1. Ensure that there is only one access token for the service account using `qq auth_list_access_tokens`.
+1. To ensure that there is only one access token for each service account, use the `qq auth_list_access_tokens` command.

-    a.
-If there are multiple access tokens, delete any old access tokens that are not in use.
+   If multiple access tokens exist, delete any unused access tokens.

-1. Create a new access token for the service account using `qq auth_create_access_token`.
+1. To create a new access token for the service account, use the `qq auth_create_access_token` command.

-1. Replace the old access token in your service's credential store with the new one.
+1. In the credential store of your service, replace the old access token with the new one.

-1. Test that your service can still access the Qumulo Core API.
+1. Test that your service account can access the Qumulo Core REST API.

-1. Delete the old access token using `qq auth_delete_access_token`.
+1. To delete the old access token, use the `qq auth_delete_access_token` command.